PDC-support/pdc-intro/PITCHME.md

 # Runtime environment variables

 For executables that are built with the compilers of the Cray Compiler Environment (CCE), verbose runtime information can be enabled with the environment variable ``CRAY_ACC_DEBUG`` which takes values 1, 2 or 3.
 For the highest level of information

    - ``export CRAY_ACC_DEBUG=3``

 ---

-# Example 1: Offloading to GPU with HIP - building
+# Example 1: Offloading to GPU with HIP

 Build and test run a Hello World C++ code which offloads to GPU via the heterogeneous interface for portability (HIP).